 Every now and then we feature content from outside contributing authors who help bring new insights into the world of nonprofits.
-This article comes to us from Sandy Rees, CFRE at Get Fully Funded.
+This article related to fundraising for small groups or organizations comes to us from Sandy Rees, CFRE at Get Fully Funded.

-Follow these four keys to reach fundraising success, no matter how big your organization is or how much experience you have.
+Follow these 4 keys to reach fundraising success, no matter how big your organization is or how much experience you have.

-- Be the green crayon.
-In a small shop, it’s imperative that you play to your strengths.
-If you try to do everything yourself, you might save a little money, but you’ll drive yourself crazy in the process and too many important things will go undone.
+In a small shop, it’s imperative you play to your strengths.
+If you try to do everything yourself, you might save a little money.
+But you’ll drive yourself crazy in the process, and too many important things will go undone.
 The solution?
 Do what you do best and get help with the rest.
-If you’re the green crayon, don’t try to be the blue one or the red one – it won’t work.
+If you’re the green crayon, don’t try to be the blue one or the red one.
+It won’t work.
 Focus on what you do best and you’ll get more done.

-To stay laser focused, do only these four things during the day:
+To stay laser focused, do only these 4 things during the day:

-- Increase your ability to raise money (training, webinars, reading a fundraising book),
+- Increase your ability to raise money (training, webinars, reading a fundraising book, etc.)

 - Deepen relationships

 Until your fundraising is a well-oiled machine, stick to doing only these four things.
 That means you may have to give up some things that are taking up your time and aren’t very productive.
-And in the long run, you’ll be glad you did.
+In the long run, you’ll be glad you did.

-- Look for the red M&M. If you’re trying to appeal to EVERYONE in your community to give, you’re wasting your time.
+If you’re trying to appeal to everyone in your community to give, you’re wasting your time.
 Not everyone gives to charity, and of those who do give, people have their favorite causes.

 Think of a bag of M&Ms that come in lots of colors.
 If they were donors, you’d be looking for just the red ones and ignoring the rest.
 In other words, look for specific people who think what your nonprofit does is awesome.

-- Use magic words.
-Most of the language that nonprofits share in their newsletters, social media, and appeals is awful.
+Most of the language nonprofits share in their newsletters, social media, and appeals is awful.
 It’s verbose, full of jargon and frankly hard to read.
 Want to motivate someone to give?
 Make it easy for them to understand.

-Use short, simple, conversational tones that are free of insider language (which can turn donors off!).
+Use short, simple, conversational tones, and make sure what you say is free of insider language (which can turn donors off).
 Tell before-and-after stories that illustrate the work your nonprofit does.
-Talk about outcomes and impact, not programs and process.
+Talk about outcomes and impact, not programs and processes.
 Outcomes and impact are what donors are interested in and want to support.
 It’s the difference your nonprofit is making.
 Stories about how you’re changing lives will grab a person by the heart and move them to give.

-- Work from a plan.
-If you don’t have a fundraising plan or if your plan is in your head, you have a problem.
+If you don’t have a fundraising plan, or if your plan is in your head, you have a problem.
 Take fundraising seriously enough to get a plan together.
 Don’t copy what the nonprofit down the road is doing.
-Create a plan that leverages your personal strengths and the organization’s assets.
-Do what will get you the results you’re looking for while leveraging your strengths and assets.
-Always ask yourself: Will this move me forward fast?
-Is this a good investment of my time, energy, and resources?
-Will I get a good enough ROI?
+Create a plan that leverages your personal strengths and the organization’s assets so you can get the results you’re looking for.

 Add some structure and watch everything get easier.
-I’ll explain how in this 3.5 minute video:
+I’ll explain how in this short video:

 Play to your strengths.
 Build a donor base of the right people.
 Motivate them with magic works.
 And work from a plan.
 This is how you’ll raise the money you need to fully fund your budget and do the most good you can.